Rules & Regulations

 Rain or Shine - Refunds

-The Hanover Tomato Festival is a rain or shine event.
+Hanover Tomato Month events are rain or shine.
 No refunds will be made in the event of rain.
-If weather is severe, Hanover County will make the decision whether or not to continue the Festival.
+If weather is severe, Hanover County will make the decision whether or not to continue the scheduled events.

-The Festival assumes no responsibility for loss of product during the Festival or if the vendor chooses to set up their booth the night before the event.
-The Hanover Sheriff’s Office will close access and monitor the event area from 8 pm on Friday until 5:30 am on Saturday.
+Hanover County assumes no responsibility for loss of product during the events or if the vendor chooses to set up their booth the night before the event.

-Vendors must remain set up and man their booth through the entire event which concludes at 4 pm.
+Selected vendors must remain set up and man their booth through the entire event until conclusion time.

 Parking Passes & Vehicles